eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/rulebooks/pid/pid-rulebook.md

 PID trust anchors are public keys and associated information, needed by Relying Parties to verify the authenticity of any PID attributes they obtain from Wallet Units.

-Member States notify each PID Provider to the Commission as specified in the [European Digital Identity Regulation] and the applicable Implementing Acts.
+Member States notify each PID Provider to the Commission as specified in the [European Digital Identity Regulation] and the applicable Implementing Acts, including [CIR 2024/2980](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402980).
 Notification includes the trust anchors of the PID Provider.
 The Commission will ensure that the trust anchors of notified PID Providers are published in a publicly available Trusted List.
 Relying Parties can retrieve the trust anchors of all PID Providers from this Trusted List.

 ## 7 Revocation

+PID Providers revoke PIDs, if necessary, in accordance with [CIR 2024/2977](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402977) and with [Topic 7](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a235-topic-7---attestation-revocation-and-revocation-checking) in Annex 2 of the Architecture Reference Framework.

 ## 8 Compliance

 This PID Rulebook complies with all applicable requirements in [Topic 12 (Attestation Rulebooks)](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a239-topic-12---attestation-rulebooks) in Annex 2 of the Architecture Reference Framework.
 It also complies with the [template for Attestation Rulebooks](https://github.com/eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/blob/main/template/attestation-rulebook-template.md).

-The attributes specified in this Rulebook comply with [CIR 2024/2977].
+The attributes specified in this Rulebook comply with [CIR 2024/2977](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402977).

 Further requirements in this Rulebook comply with or reference the applicable requirements in the ARF and the relevant Implementing Acts.